How to Make THC Gummy Bears with Canna Oil

 (or whatever you find that works to fill the cavities)

 - Cooking spray

 - Silicone rubber spatulas

-This cannabis gummy recipe makes approximately 120 bears or 96 square pieces from the molds mentioned.
+This cannabis gummy recipe makes approximately 120 bears or 96 square pieces.

 - 2 Tbsp.
 Bulk Unflavored Knox Gelatin or 2 envelopes